ritesh074/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-• Following variables are driving factors in loan defaults:
+â€¢ Following variables are driving factors in loan defaults:
-Grade, Interest Rate, Term, Home Ownership, Purpose, Year of approval
-• Grade – Higher the grade better the chance of successful closure of loans
-• Interest Rate – Loan with higher interest rates are ones with higher risk
-• Home ownership – Data shows that rented or mortgaged home ownership is directly related to loan defaults
-• Purpose – Small business tends to fail to repay the loans
-• Year of Approval – Lender got aggressive with passing years and the number of defaults also went up
+Grade, Interest Rate, Term, Home Ownership, Purpose, Year of approval â€¢ Grade â€“ Higher the grade better the chance of successful closure of loans â€¢ Interest Rate â€“ Loan with higher interest rates are ones with higher risk â€¢ Home ownership â€“ Data shows that rented or mortgaged home ownership is directly related to loan defaults â€¢ Purpose â€“ Small business tends to fail to repay the loans â€¢ Year of Approval â€“ Lender got aggressive with passing years and the number of defaults also went up
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->